peterduronelly/mlops-in-gcp-dockerized/run-using-docker/README.md

-# Run your code by using simply using Docker
+# Run your code by simply using Docker

 It is possible to build your image locally and run your code using docker commands from Cloud Shell.
 There are two problems with this approach:
 1. Auto-authentication will not work.